 Fort Yates, North Dakota, is located at the head of Lake Oahe, which filled after the closure of Oahe Dam.
 The citizens of that reservation community are today constructing berms to protect them from the rising waters of the 210-mile-long reservoir.
 The reservoir in front of the town has so filled with silt, that the waters descending from Garrison Dam (approximately seventy miles north of Bismarck) have no where else to go but into Fort Yates.
 North Dakota officials stated as recently as last September that siltation in the upper Oahe reservoir has worsened flooding along Lake Oahe.

 And then there is Williston, North Dakota, at the head of giant Lake Sakakawea.
 The Army formed this reservoir after the closure of Garrison Dam.
 Williston also confronts a historic flood.
 Major flood stage at Williston is 26 feet.
 As of today, June 5, 2011, the Missouri River stage at Williston is 27.02 feet.
 As you might by now have already guessed, Williston sits adjacent to another reservoir delta, this one formed by inflows from the silt-laden Yellowstone River, which enters the Missouri twenty-one miles to the west.

 This year, the Dakota dams have failed to halt flooding in both the lower and upper Missouri Valley.
-As a matter of fact, the reservoirs, and the silt-laden deltas located at their headwaters, are contributing to the flooding.
+As a matter of fact, the reservoirs, and the deltas located at their headwaters, are contributing to the flooding.